tomheaton/mcjty-website/docs/misc/project/project.md

 ### Approach three (use the Forge!): [Single Forge Approach](./single-forge)

 The third approach was created together with KingLemmings.
-It is the least automated to set up but it is VERY efficient and works really well with AT's:
+It is the least automated to set up, but it is VERY efficient and works really well with AT's: